 Cool Old Lady: While Farrah finds her an embarrassment Amy's grandmother definitely comes off this way in the one scene she actually appears in.

 Couch Gag: Each episode has a title card in a different font and color.
+The second season's title cards are slightly more elaborate (A Brazilian flag-themed one for "Lust in Translation", for example).

 Crazy-Prepared: It appears Karma has binders full of notes for every situation, from faking being lesbians to celebrity breakups.